inet-framework/inet-showcases/docs/visualizer/styling/index.md

 Line color can be set to a single color.
 The color's name or its RGB value can be used.
-At `NetworkRouteVisualizer`, `TransportRouteVisualizer` and `MobilityVisualizer`, line color can be set also to a list of colors.
-The list of colors can be set by using the *"dark"* or *"light"* keywords or by enumerating the colors separated by commas.
+At `NetworkRouteVisualizer`, `TransportRouteVisualizer` and `MobilityVisualizer`, line color can be set also to a list of colors by using the *"dark"* or *"light"* keywords or by enumerating the colors separated by commas.
 The `lineStyle` parameter can be set to *"solid"*, *"dotted"* or *"dashed"*.
 Line width is represented by a number.
 The bigger the number,